In this guide:

 Takes a long time to create static coverage / process coverage

-This usually happens when the system is processing more than it need to.
+This usually happens when the system is processing more than it needs to.
 Check your includes and excludes and update them appropriately.

 • No labels